 Our 100k Ultramarathon training plan is 24-weeks in duration and focuses primarily on helping you get to the finish line of your race.
 This running plan is very similar to our 50-mile ultramarathon training plan.
 The one exception is that the total weekly mileage increases slightly more in weeks 14 through 18.

 We use training cycles of three weeks hard, one week easy to allow for recovery and help prevent overuse injuries or burnout.
 Three weeks hard followed by a recovery week provide physical and mental adaptation to training stresses for a 100k race.
 You may find that you need to work in shorter or longer training cycles, and we address that in our “Modifying the Running Plan” section in this 100k training guide.

-The following is a snapshot of what to expect in your free 100k Ultramarathon Training Plan download.
-The full download is a training guide covering not only the week-to-week details but also important training topics such as:
+The following is a snapshot of what to expect in your purchased 100k Ultramarathon Training Plan.

 - Properly increasing your weekly mileage and increasing your long-run mileage.